 Dr. Sally Selden, professor of management, is the 2009-10 recipient of the C. Raine Sydnor Sr. Professorship Award for Teaching Excellence in Business in the School of Business and Economics.

-Dr. Selden joined the Lynchburg College faculty in 2001 after teaching at Syracuse University and the University of Oklahoma.
+Dr. Selden joined the University of Lynchburg faculty in 2001 after teaching at Syracuse University and the University of Oklahoma.
 She earned a PhD at the University of Georgia and an M.P.A. and BA at the University of Virginia.
 She holds the Senior Professional in Human Resources (SPHR) certification, and her primary teaching interests are in the areas of management, human resource management, and leadership.

 In addition to her teaching responsibilities, Dr. Selden has served the College as faculty chair, parliamentarian, chair of the Management Department, Master of Business Administration (MBA) program coordinator, and as a member of numerous other school and college committees.